 Legal.
 The Group provides for anticipated legal settlement costs when there is a probable outflow of resources that can be reliably estimated.
 Where no reliable estimate can be made, no provision is recorded and contingent liabilities are disclosed where material.
-The status of significant legal cases is included as Additional Information.
 These estimates consider the specific circumstances of each legal case and relevant legal advice, and are inherently uncertain due to the highly complex nature of legal cases.
 The estimates could change substantially over time as new facts emerge and each legal case progresses.